The Vetter Rickman Connection 1973-76

 31 Years Later: 2007

-I have the honor of introducing the Brothers Rickman into the Motorcycle Hall of Fame
+I had the honor of introducing the Brothers Rickman into the Motorcycle Hall of Fame

 2007

-My Rickman racer is a part of the Motorcycle Hall of Fame Museum.
+My Rickman racer was now a part of the Motorcycle Hall of Fame Museum.
 Today, Robert Simpson, a fellow Rickman enthusiast, is detailing the bike, getting it ready for Vintage Days, 2008 which happens to fall on July 28, my birthday.
-Thirty three years after that great race at Aspen, we will ride again, God willing.

 HOME